mdn/content/files/en-us/web/http/headers/transfer-encoding/index.md

 The HTTP **`Transfer-Encoding`** {{glossary("request header", "request")}} and {{glossary("response header")}} specifies the form of encoding used to transfer messages between nodes on the network.

-> [!WARNING]
-> HTTP/2 disallows all uses of the Transfer-Encoding header other than the HTTP/2 specific: `"trailers"`.
-> HTTP/2 and later provides its own more efficient mechanisms for data streaming than chunked transfer and forbids the use of the header.
-> Usage of the header in HTTP/2 may likely result in a specific `protocol error` as HTTP/2 Protocol prohibits the use.

 `Transfer-Encoding` is a [hop-by-hop header](/en-US/docs/Web/HTTP/Headers#hop-by-hop_headers), that is applied to a message between two nodes, not to a resource itself.
 Each segment of a multi-node connection can use different `Transfer-Encoding` values.
 If you want to compress data over the whole connection, use the end-to-end {{HTTPHeader("Content-Encoding")}} header instead.

 When present on a response to a {{HTTPMethod("HEAD")}} request that has no body, it indicates the value that would have applied to the corresponding {{HTTPMethod("GET")}} message.

+> [!WARNING]
+> HTTP/2 disallows all uses of the `Transfer-Encoding` header other than the HTTP/2 specific value `"trailers"`.
+> HTTP/2 and later provides other, more efficient, mechanisms for data streaming than chunked transfer.
+> Usage of the header in HTTP/2 may likely result in a specific `protocol error`.

 <table class="properties">
   <tbody>